Fees - Frequently Asked Questions

 Can I reserve a campsite?

 Most campsites are available on a first come, first served basis and cannot be reserved in advance, with exception of four campgrounds (see below for more information).
-These campgrounds are run by Lifetime Adventures.
-The sites located within these four parks are available to reserve but must be reserved a minimum of 7 days in advance up to a year in advance.
-To reserve a site or contact Lifetime Adventures please click here

 - Eagle River Campground, near Anchorage: One-half of the campsites are available by reservation.
 The campground itself is usually only open from May through September, depending on the weather.
+This campground is run by Lifetime Adventures, and to reserve a campsite, visit the Lifetime Adventures website for more information.

 - Matanuska Lakes State Recreation Area (formerly Kepler-Bradley Lake State Recreation Area), near Palmer: the campground has 6 sites for tent camping only.
 Reservations are accepted year round and up to one year in advance, but must be made at least seven days in advance.
 Exclusive camping for groups is available.